Exams » SSC Sliding Mechanism 2026

-SSC Introduces Sliding Mechanism 2026 for Allocation of Posts, Fix and Float Process Explained
+SSC Sliding Mechanism 2026 Starts for SSC CGL Posts, Check Dates and Important Instructions

-The Staff Selection Commission (SSC) has announced a new Sliding Mechanism for allocating posts to selected candidates.
+The Staff Selection Commission (SSC) has announced the CGL Tier 2 Result 2026 on 8th April 2026 and along with it announced sliding process booking schedule.
 The commission released an official notice on its website, explaining the new system that aims to fill maximum vacancies in a particular recruitment cycle.

 The Commission conducts recruitment exams every year for lakhs of Graduate/12th/10th/8th pass vacancies in various ministries, departments, and organisations under the Government of India.
 However, many vacancies remain unfilled because some selected candidates do not appear for document verification or choose not to join the post after selection.